December 21, 2013

 Method:

 3. Arrange the butternut squash slices in a large pan, pour the syrup and saffron evenly over them.
-Bring to a boil, reduce heat to medium, leave the lid ajar and cook 20-30 minutes or until the butternut squash is tender and all syrup is absorbed.
+Bring to a boil, reduce the heat to medium, leave the lid ajar, and cook 20-30 minutes or until the butternut squash is tender and all syrup is absorbed.

 Serve on the platter and garnish with walnuts and pistachios.